danielxu9393/SGEMM_CUDA/README.md

 # Daniel Xu's implementations:
 This repo is a fork of (https://github.com/siboehm/SGEMM_CUDA)[https://github.com/siboehm/SGEMM_CUDA] where I have implemented my own kernels to get better intuition on GPU performance.
 My kernel 1211 with async global loading performs 1.6% better then the best original implementation.

+I also implemented a version with tensor cores.
+(Didn't spend much time on this yet)

-My kernels for GFLOPs at matrix size 4096x4096:
+My kernels for GFLOPs at matrix size 4096x4096 no Tensor Cores:
 <!-- benchmark_results -->
 | Kernel                              |  GFLOPs/s | Performance relative to cuBLAS |
 |:------------------------------------|----------:|:-------------------------------|